pydata/xarray/doc/plotting.rst

 Plotting
 ========

-xray tries to create reasonable plots based on metadata and the array dimensions.
+xray tries to create reasonable labeled plots based on metadata and the array dimensions.

 But it's not always obvious what to plot.
 A wise man once said:
 'In the face of ambiguity, refuse the temptation to guess.'
-So try to use the ``plot`` methods, and if you see a ``ValueError`` then hopefully the error message will point you in the right direction.
+So don't be scared if you see some ``ValueError``'s when trying to plot, it just means you may need to get the data into a form where plotting is more natural.

 Examples
 --------